oktadev/devdays-arcade-games/README.md

-# Auth0 by Okta - DevDays Arcade Games
+# Auth0 by Okta - DevDay Arcade Games

-Custom Pacman and Space Invader games for Auth0 DevDays experience at Oktane 23
+Custom Pacman and Space Invader games for Auth0 DevDay experience at Oktane 2023

 The game is written in Javascript and packaged as an [Electron](https://www.electronjs.org/) desktop app

 ## Installing and running the game

+### Windows

+1. Download the `DevDay-Arcade-Games-Setup-x.x.x.exe` file from the latest [release](https://github.com/oktadev/devdays-arcade-games/releases) to the Windows machine.
+2. Run the downloaded file

+### Raspberry PI 4B

+1. Download the `DevDay-Arcade-Games-x.x.x-armv7l.AppImage` file from the latest [release](https://github.com/oktadev/devdays-arcade-games/releases) to the Raspberry PI.
+Make sure to download the `armv7l` version.
+2. Run `chmod +x DevDay-Arcade-Games-x.x.x-armv7l.AppImage`
+3. Run with `./DevDay-Arcade-Games-x.x.x-armv7l.AppImage`

 ## Local development setup